U.S. Department of Transportation

 The Roadway Team works to help keep vehicles on the roadway, and to minimize the consequences of leaving the roadway.

-The central objective of the Safety Management Team is to support good safety resource allocation decisions through the collection of consistent, high–quality data, the development of analytical tools to transform data into actionable information, and the formal evaluation of the effectiveness of potential safety improvements.
+The central objective of the Safety Data and Analysis Team is to support good safety resource allocation decisions through the collection of consistent, high–quality data, the development of analytical tools to transform data into actionable information, and the formal evaluation of the effectiveness of potential safety improvements

 Research Focus Areas – The research focus areas of the Safety R&D program reflect current FHWA strategic focuses.

-Comprehensive Approach to Safety – Data definition, data collection, analytical tools supporting data–driven safety decisions, and evaluation of safety treatments.
+Safety Data and Analysis – Data definition, data collection, analytical tools supporting data–driven safety decisions, and evaluation of safety treatments.